 - Specific safe-keeping requirements that a depositary needs to comply with in respect of financial instruments that may be held in custody as well as for other assets, including segregation requirements for assets that are held in custody.

-- A requirement on Member States to ensure that assets held in custody by a depositary or its delegate are protected in the event of the depositary or its delegate becoming insolvent.
+- A requirement to ensure that assets held in custody by a depositary or its delegate are protected in the event of the depositary or its delegate becoming insolvent.

 - A strict liability regime making the depositary liable for the avoidable loss of a financial instrument held in custody.